 Tax Control Accounts Overview

 Tax control accounts are accounts in your general ledger or chart of accounts.
-These are the accounts to which the amounts computed for indirect taxes such as sales tax and VAT are posted.
+These are where amounts for indirect taxes such as sales tax and VAT are posted.

 Tax control accounts are used to define tax types, and tax types are used to define tax codes.
 Tax codes in your transaction records determine how much tax is applied to each line item on your transactions.